sourcegraph/sourcegraph-public-snapshot/doc/code_search/index.md

   </a>

   <a href="https://www.youtube.com/watch?v=GQj5jXdON3A" class="btn" alt="Watch the intro to code search video">
-   <span>Intro to code search video</span>
+   <span>Intro to Universal Code Search video</span>
    </br>
-   Watch the intro to code search video to see what you can do with Sourcegraph search.
+   Watch the intro to Universal Code Search video to see what you can do with Sourcegraph search.
   </a>

   <a href="reference/queries" class="btn" alt="Learn the search syntax">